tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 #### OneNot Job 1: Big 3

-I mentioned earlier that in my daily planning, I try to envision my "Big 3" that I want to accomplish by then end of the day.
+In my daily planning, I try to envision my "Big 3" that I want to accomplish by then end of the day.
 These often end up being closer to "themes" of tasks than actual broken-down tasks that I can accomplish in a Pomello or two.
 So I keep a OneNote page open, specific to each day, where I've defined my Big 3 right at the top.
 This helps me keep them top of mind throughout the day.

 #### OneNote Job 2: Code Journal/Scratch Pad

 In that same "Daily Notes" page, I keep all of my notes for the day.
 This can be notes from meetings, but more importantly, it's my **code journal**.
 In my job as a software engineer, I'm constantly trying to solve problems with the constraints that I'm given.
 There are times when I try _a lot_ of different approaches because I run into road blocks along the way.
 Sometimes the most obvious approach has a constraint that makes it impossible (or at least more difficult than it's worth), but that usually isn't clear from the start.
 When I take things back to my team, if someone asks, _"Why didn't you just do {insert failed approach here}?"_ I want to be able to give them a clear answer for why I made the decisions that I did.

 If a decision I make or a constraint that I discover seems like something that would be useful to future developers, I try to leave a quick comment in the code and/or add details somewhere in a documentation file.
 If it's something I know will be confusing to reviewers without any context, I may also add a comment on my own pull request after I open it.
+But having one place where I can capture all the thoughts while I'm "in the zone," I don't need to spend precious mental energy thinking about where would be the best place for this information.

 #### OneNote Job 3: Long-Term Storage

-I love the ability it gives me to compartmentalize things into notebooks, sections, pages, and even sub-pages.
+I love the ability OneNote gives me to compartmentalize things into notebooks, sections, pages, and even sub-pages.
 Everything is searchable (even the handwriting pages from notes I've taken on my Surface), which makes it great if I can remember just a word or two from the note I'm looking for.
-I don't think the mobile app is as snappy as Google Keep.
-There's a pretty significant delay in start-up at times and that can be pretty crucial when I'm trying to capture a fleeting idea.
-Plus, it's pretty easy for things to be hidden deep inside the caverns of compartmentalization I mentioned above.
-For those reason, I don't like it to be my "bucket" for new ideas that will need to be triaged.
-It's more a final resting ground for the ideas once I've been able to find them a home that makes sense.
+I don't use it as my "bucket" for new thoughts/ideas, mostly because I don't want to have to think about which "bucket" to use when a thought pops up.
+OneNote is more of a final resting ground for the ideas once I've been able to find them a home that makes sense.

 ## Automation Tools